google/cel-go/README.md

 ## Want to integrate CEL?

 * See [![GoDoc](https://godoc.org/github.com/google/cel-go?status.svg)](https://godoc.org/github.com/google/cel-go)
   to learn how to integrate CEL into services written in Go.
-* See the [CEL C++][3] (under development) for information about how to integrate CEL evaluation into other environments.
+* See the [CEL C++][3] toolchain (under development) for information about how to integrate CEL evaluation into other environments.

 ## Want to contribute?